 These waters often make for great whale watching.
 Look for Steller sea lions hauled out on the rocky islands that dot the channels.
 Take a walk with naturalists along a quiet forest trail or kayak in the tiny coves in this area.
 Meet Fred Sharpe to learn about his work with the Alaska Whale Foundation—supported by a grant from the Lindblad/National Geographic Fund—which has recently made some fascinating discoveries about the region's marine mammal population.

 Discover the small town of Petersburg on Mitkof Island, founded more than 100 years ago by rugged Norwegian fishermen.
-A visit to Petersburg provides a glimpse of a true Alaskan town.
-There is an opportunity for optional flight-seeing via floatplane or helicopter over nearby LeConte Glacier (weather permitting) and for hikes on forest trails.
+A visit to Petersburg provides a glimpse of a true Alaskan town and an opportunity for hiking along forest trails.

 Wake in Tracy Arm, a spectacular 22-mile-long fjord where waterfalls cascade from towering, glacially carved walls.
 We maneuver among large icebergs, keeping an eye out for feeding bears on the shoreline and mountain goats on the cliffs above.